 Elodie Paillard is Honorary Associate in the Department of Classics and Ancient History at the University of Sydney and lecturer/scientific collaborator in the Department of Ancient Civilizations at the University of Basel.
 She is currently leading a research project on Greek theatre in Roman Italy, funded by the Swiss National Science Foundation.
 She is the author of The Stage and the City.
 Non-élite Characters in the Tragedies of Sophocles (Paris 2017).

-She is currently co-editing two forthcoming collective volumes, one on Greek Theatre and Metatheatre: Definitions, Problems, Limits and one on Theatre and Autocracy in the Ancient World.
+She is currently co-editing two forthcoming collective volumes, one on Greek Theatre and Metatheatre: Definitions, Problems, Limits, which was published in November 2021, and one on Theatre and Autocracy in the Ancient World.
 In parallel to her interest in ancient Greek theatre, she is also working on the social structure of Classical Athens and the emergence of democracy.

 Contact details: Twitter: @elopai